Q. Are the interns paid? How much?

 A. Should any students opt out of internship after receiving or accepting an offer, they will not be eligible for alternate placement and will be reported to their university’s career services.

 A: You will not be penalized if your references arrive within a reasonable time frame beyond the 7 days requested.
 However, we need to have your references in order to consider your application complete.
-In order to be considered among those applications meeting the early application deadline of December 31st, please be sure all references arrive by January 7th, at the latest.
+Please let us know if you would like more time to submit your references.

 A: While references that can speak to your skills in life science are extremely helpful to us in evaluating your application, we understand that not all applicants can provide references like this.
 If this is the case for you, please submit references that can speak to your interest in the life sciences, demonstrating work ethic, initiative, creativity, related skills, and/or other skills that are relevant to the interest that you have indicated in your application (for example, if you are applying for the management track with an interest in marketing, a reference that can speak to your skills in that area is ideal).
 References can be from professors, academic advisors, work supervisors, or personal references— just not from family members or friends.